redhat-openstack/website/source/uncategorized/testedsetups-2014-01.html.md

 ## Packstack Based Installation (Storage Components) - work in progress

-For "Distributed" deployments add the `--cinder-host` or `--glance-host` arguments to Packstack as needed to distribute the installation of the storage component on a separate node.

 | Config Name                                                   | Release | BaseOS      | Status | HOWTO                                   | Who | Date | BZ/LP | Notes Page |
 |---------------------------------------------------------------|---------|-------------|--------|-----------------------------------------|-----|------|-------|------------|
 | Cinder - All-in-One w/ different Cinder drivers only          |         | CentOS 6.5  | ??     | [Docs/Storage](Docs/Storage) | ??  | ??   | None  | None       |